-The ISDA Ground Water Program implemented a wide variety of ground water monitoring projects and protection activities related to agriculture for the State of Idaho during 2017.
+The ISDA Ground Water Program implemented a wide variety of ground water monitoring projects and protection activities related to agriculture for the State of Idaho during 2018.
 There are numerous distinct and active ground water projects ongoing across the state, including regional monitoring projects, local monitoring projects and Pesticide Management Plan (PMP) response monitoring projects.
 ISDA follows the Idaho PMP Rule to determine response actions following detections.
 Idaho Code requires ISDA to monitor and respond to any pesticide concentrations identified in the ground waters of Idaho, with response levels related to the percentage of the drinking water standards or reference points.
-Most response levels based on the identified pesticide levels are to continue monitoring, inform the homeowner and educate the public.
+Most response actions based on the identified pesticide levels are to continue monitoring, inform the homeowner and educate the public.

-Of the 257 monitored wells in 2017, there were no measurable detections of pesticide residues in 134 wells, there were low-level detections in 118 wells, and 5 wells had pesticide concentrations at concerning levels.
+Of the 245 monitored wells in 2018, there were no measurable detections of pesticide residues in 139 wells, there were low-level detections in 101 wells, and 5 wells had pesticide concentrations at concerning levels.
 Testing of regional, local and PMP projects resulted in detections of pesticides in ground water throughout Idaho.
 Frequent detections of pesticides occur from sampling domestic wells, especially in vulnerable aquifer areas.
-As previously discussed, the Atrazine-breakdown products and Triallate are the only pesticides detected over 50% of a health-based reference point.
-Dacthal, Atrazine-breakdown products and Pentachlorophenol were detected above 20% of a reference point.
+As previously discussed, the herbicide Triallate was the only pesticides detected over 50% of a health-based reference point.
+Triallate, Atrazine-breakdown products and Dinoseb were detected above 20% of a reference point.
 ISDA is responding to those situations with education, use inspections, promotion of management techniques, and locally intensive monitoring.

-There were 30 different pesticides, metabolites/breakdown products, or VOCs detected in 2017.
+There were 31 different pesticides, metabolites/breakdown products, or VOCs detected in 2018.
 Most were detected at low concentrations.
-Several pesticides appear to have increasing concentrations, such as Atrazine, in multiple wells across the state.
-Long-term monitoring is required to determine the magnitude and longevity of those increases.
+Several pesticides appear to have increasing concentrations, such as Atrazine, in multiple wells across the state, but long-term monitoring is required to determine the magnitude and longevity of those increases.
+However, several wells identified in 2017 with significant increases had concentrations decreases in 2018.
 Statewide response processes have been implemented, primarily consisting of educational outreach and continued monitoring.
-There are concerns in certain areas where multiple low level pesticides are detected in individual wells.
-Some wells also have detections of multiple active ingredients and breakdown products that may have similar, but unknown human health toxicological effects in their combination.
 Except for the five wells with pesticide concentrations at levels of concern, pesticide concentrations are significantly below drinking water standards and recommendations.
 These pesticide detection data may be used to make regulatory and/or voluntary changes related to applications of pesticides.

 Testing of regional, local and PMP projects resulted in detections of pesticides in ground water throughout Idaho.
 Frequent detections of pesticides occur from sampling domestic wells, especially in vulnerable aquifer areas.
-The most frequent detections occur in the shallow alluvial and basalt aquifers in Ada, Cassia, Elmore, Fremont, Idaho, Minidoka, Nez Perce, Owyhee, Payette and Washington Counties.
+The most frequent detections occur in the shallow alluvial and basalt aquifers in Ada, Cassia, Elmore, Fremont, Idaho, Minidoka, Nez Perce, Owyhee, Payette, Twin Falls and Washington Counties.
 There were numerous wells with multiple low level detections of pesticides.
 There are concerns in certain areas where multiple low level pesticides are detected in individual wells.
 Some wells also have detections of multiple active ingredients and breakdown products that may have similar, but unknown human health toxicological effects in their combination.

 Currently, there are no indications that appropriate and widespread application of pesticides are leading to contamination of the aquifers or impacting beneficial uses.
 However, there are widespread detections of pesticides in both shallow and deep wells throughout the State of Idaho.
-Additionally, data from 2017 suggest that there may be residual reservoirs of pesticides in the soil column.
+Additionally, data from 2017/2018 suggest that there may be residual reservoirs of pesticides in the soil column.
 It is unknown to what extent or magnitude might be in these potential pesticide reservoirs and what their effects might be on the ground water quality.
 Long-term monitoring is required to ensure that the current application and management practices are effective.